*This is not a sponsored post. All opinions belong to jenny at dapperhouse.

 Are you a person who accomplishes more with the music on and too many tabs open on your computer?
 Or do you need peace and quiet and a detailed list to get your work done?
 The best way to be productive anywhere is to find your own balance of things that help you work most efficiently.
 Working from home can be a huge success because you have the opportunity to control more variables.
 Here are some strategies and ideas that will help you work more productively from your home office.

 1. Create a comfortable environment.
 You don’t want to work from your couch wrapped up in a cozy blanket or you might not get much done.
 If you are sitting in an uncomfortable chair with the sun in your eyes, you are not going to be productive either.
 Create a comfort level that provides optimum focus throughout your work time and adjust as needed.
 Consider these factors:

-- Invest in a comfortable chair and adjust it to the right height for your legs and desk.
+- Invest in a comfortable office furniture like a comfortable chair and adjust it to the right height for your legs and desk.

 - Control the temperature in the room so that you are not too hot or too cold.
 Buy a fan and space heater to help with this.

 - Up your oxygen and fresh air by opening windows when it is nice out and by growing potted plants in your office.
 Get an air purifier if your home office has a concentration of allergens or pollution.

 - Sound has a huge influence on mood and productivity.
 You can use white noise to drown out distracting sounds.
 Put calming background music or nature sounds on low to relieve tension.
 Use upbeat music to get you motivated and moving out of a slump.